 Where is Full Page View?

 Full Page View was all about showing off the preview of the Pen you’ve built with minimal other distractions.
-You saw a nearly-full page preview of the Pen, and just the CodePen header remained.
+You saw a nearly full-page preview of the Pen, and just the CodePen header remained.

 You can do the same thing in the 2.0 Editor.
 Close all the panels, then choose “Preview Only” from the View Menu, and you have the same overall view.
 You can also share the Pen with others in this state by including the show=preview URL parameter.
 The quick way is to get the Pen looking how you want to share it, then go to the share menu and click “Copy Link with Layout”.